 Speaking of being careful of what we wish for

 The Daily Show had Grover Norquist on recently.
 He champions never increasing taxes.
-Many regard that an extreme view, included me.
-On the other hand, he makes a solid sobering point.
-Essentially, he points out that raising taxes is what politicians do instead of governing or making hard decisions.
-I can’t argue with that.
+Many regard this view extreme, including me.
+On the other hand, he points out that raising taxes is what politicians do instead of governing or making hard decisions.
 He is correct historically.
-In a democracy, people wish for things and vote for politicians who promise to deliver them, preferably without exacting payment in higher taxes.
-Naturally, we blame the corporations or the politicians, but in a democracy, the buck actually stops with we the people!
-It actually does, but then, isn’t that the problem?
-As chapter 70 hints, Our words are very easy to know, very easy to do.
+In a democracy, people wish for things and vote for politicians who promise to deliver them, preferably without raising taxes.
+Later, when the chickens come home to roost, we naturally and irrationally blame scapegoats (e.g., corporations, politicians), but in a democracy the buck stops with ‘we the people’.
+Well… that is the dilemma!
+Chapter 70 speaks to this irony, Our words are very easy to know, very easy to do.
 Under heaven none can know, none can do.